atomix/atomix/README.md

 }
 ```

-## A Simple Key-Value Store
+## A Simple Fault-Tolerant Key-Value Store
-To demonstrate the tools that CopyCat provides, this is a simply example
+To demonstrate the tools that CopyCat provides, this is a simple example
 of a Redis-style fault-tolerant in-memory key-value store exposed over
 the Vert.x event bus.